Back to resources

 2. Recruitment

-FYA has implemented policies and procedures around the recruitment of staff and volunteers, which include guidance on ensuring child safeguarding is embedded in the advertising of vacant roles, pre-employment/pre-engagement screening, interviewing process and reference checks.
+FYA has implemented policies and procedures around the recruitment of staff and volunteers, which include guidance on ensuring safeguarding is embedded in the advertising of vacant roles, pre-employment/pre-engagement screening, interviewing process and reference checks.

 3. Mature Minors and Decision Making

-Where a child under 18 asks to give consent or make a decision on their own behalf instead of their parent, guardian or carer, a FYA staff member can decide that the student is capable of making their own decision (i.e. that they are a mature minor for the purpose of making a particular decision).
+Where a young person asks to give consent or make a decision on their own behalf instead of their parent, guardian or carer, an FYA staff member must make an assessment as to whether the young person is capable of making their own decision such that they should be considered a mature minor for the purpose of making that particular decision.Where possible, this assessment should be made by a staff member who has worked with the young person and is familiar with them.

-To be considered a mature minor, a staff member must be satisfied that the child has sufficient maturity, understanding and intelligence to understand the nature and effect of their particular decision.
-A child can be considered capable of making some decisions but not others.
+To be considered a mature minor, the relevant staff member must be satisfied that the young person has sufficient maturity, understanding and intelligence to understand the nature and effect of the relevant decision.
+Depending on the circumstances, it is possible that an individual young person may be assessed as being a mature minor for the purpose of some decisions but not others.

 4. Risk management